Research in Statistical Science

 - The Center for Statistical Analysis in the Social Sciences (CSASS), whose mission is to facilitate the use and training of statistical, psychometric, and computational methods in social science research.

-In addition our faculty maintains a close relationship with various National Laboratories, including Lawrence Livermore National Lab (LLNL), Los Alamos National Lab (LANL) and Sandia National Lab (SNL).
+In addition, our faculty maintains a close relationship with various National Laboratories, Federal Agencies, and International Agencies, including Lawrence Livermore National Lab (LLNL), Los Alamos National Lab (LANL), Sandia National Lab (SNL), National Oceanic and Atmospheric Administration (NOAA), UN Inter-Agency Group for Child Mortality Estimation, and WHO Verbal Autopsy Reference Group.